heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 ### 2.3.2.
 Connection to Core Game Mechanics

-While the technical implementation details of Glass Beads may seem abstract, they directly support and enhance the gameplay experience described in Section 2.2.
+While the technical implementation details of Glass Beads may seem abstract, they directly support and enhance the gameplay experience.
 Glass Beads aren't just a technical solution—they're the tangible manifestation of a player's journey through the game, crystallizing their cognitive efforts into verifiable digital assets.
 Each component of the technical architecture is carefully designed to enable specific gameplay mechanics, creating a seamless bridge between human meaning-making and computational representation.
 The following sections outline how each technical element supports core gameplay functions, enabling players to build their personal knowledge cosmos without being burdened by the underlying complexity.

 1. **Hierarchical Merkle Structure**: Enables the efficient storage and verification of player-created percepts, prototypes, and focus spaces.
 This allows players to build their "inner cosmos" with confidence that their knowledge artifacts remain intact and verifiable.

-2. **Spherical Merkle Trees**: An innovation in the Memorativa system that supports the three-vector encoding approach described in Section 2.2, where concepts are represented in a spherical knowledge space with angular relationships.
+2. **Spherical Merkle Trees**: An innovation in the Memorativa system that supports the three-vector encoding approach, where concepts are represented in a spherical knowledge space with angular relationships.
 This implementation ensures that the semantic relationships between concepts (like the astrological aspects) are preserved and verifiable.

-3. **Version Compression**: Facilitates the recursive transformation of concepts described in Section 2.2, where concepts evolve over time and become inputs for new focus spaces.
+3. **Version Compression**: Facilitates the recursive transformation of concepts, where concepts evolve over time and become inputs for new focus spaces.
 The efficient storage of version history allows players to track the evolution of their knowledge artifacts.

 4. **Hybrid Verification**: Ensures the integrity of both the content and the spatial relationships of knowledge artifacts, supporting the vector space encoding that forms the foundation of the player's inner cosmos.